MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/New-SPEnterpriseSearchServiceApplication.md

 ### -Partitioned
-Specifies that the search service application uses web-hosted mode. web-hosted mode segregates results for a given hosted subscription.
+Specifies that the search service application uses web-hosted mode.
+Web-hosted mode segregates results for a given hosted subscription.

+This property has no effect on SharePoint Server 2019.

 ```yaml
 Type: SwitchParameter